 – We generally use more than one rooster in our breeding pens to improve genetic diversity and increase the odds of fertility in our hatching eggs.

-– We always purchase high quality feeds, greens, vitamins and herbs for increased egg production and to ensure strong shells and chicks and all our birds’ free range during the off season.
+– We always purchase high-quality feeds, greens, vitamins, and herbs for increased egg production and to ensure strong shells and chicks and all our birds’ free range during the off-season.

 – We run our incubators from spring through the early summer months, so we are constantly checking the quality and fertility of our eggs.
 We stay in touch with our customers concerning fertility percentages via email or messenger.